Challenges M&E companies face today – Part III

 In today’s dynamic media world, information is everywhere and all around us.
-Media companies collect information and pass it on to their audience through various media channels – TV, Radio, print medias, social networks, etc. Therefore, the fundamental crucial challenge facing all companies in M&E is how all of this extensive vast amount of data can be organised and disseminated to the appropriate channels within a short space of time at minimal effort.
+Media companies collect information and pass it on to their audience through various media channels – TV, Radio, print medias, social networks, etc. Therefore, the fundamental crucial challenge facing all companies in M&E is how all of this extensive vast amount of data can be organized and disseminated to the appropriate channels within a short space of time at minimal effort.

 Too many different technology systems cause confusion and chaos

-To organise vast amounts of data, film footage and content, companies tend to use different technological and software solutions.
+To organize vast amounts of data, film footage and content, companies tend to use different technological and software solutions.
 This is where the problem with communication and the exchange of information between the various software products arise.
 Companies I have seen use one system for media asset management, another entirely different system for customers, vendors and invoicing, and so forth.
 This is a profit-wasting and very poor time management exercise.

 Using one powerful system that does everything, solves everything

 This is where “LAPIS for Media and Broadcast” steps in as it can do it al – literally!
-Our LAPIS system plays various roles and consists of a host of benefits for various industries.
+Our Profuz LAPIS system plays various roles and consists of a host of benefits for various industries.
 It is a powerful solution in these key areas:

 - Production Management – Efficiently coordinate the various moving parts of your projects to save time and money.
-LAPIS helps you connect everyone, and everything involved to reduce errors and increase productivity.
+Profuz LAPIS helps you connect everyone, and everything involved to reduce errors and increase productivity.
 Manage equipment (vehicles, video, audio, lights, costumes, props), crews, castings, tasks, shooting locations, production/shooting schedule, and automate workflow.

 - Playout Provider – Playout and uplink are critical and require well connected 24/7 support.
-Many prefer to outsource that part of the business in order to optimise costs, guarantee performance and focus on their core business.
-Playout service providers can greatly benefit from the ability of LAPIS to easily connect to different systems.
+Many prefer to outsource that part of the business in order to optimize costs, guarantee performance and focus on their core business.
+Playout service providers can greatly benefit from the ability of Profuz LAPIS to easily connect to different systems.
 Manage content of all your clients through a single interface.

-- Multiplatform Content Delivery Management – Media companies can be empowered by LAPIS to manage the entire process from content-creation to publishing on social media platforms or media and playlist automations and enjoy reduced time to market.
+- Multiplatform Content Delivery Management – Media companies can be empowered by Profuz LAPIS to manage the entire process from content-creation to publishing on social media platforms or media and playlist automations and enjoy reduced time to market.
 They can streamline multi-channel publishing and benefit from features like scheduling, assembling, approval, versioning and more.

-- Intelligent search mechanism – Searching is a powerful feature of LAPIS that benefits media companies for fast and dynamic results.
+- Intelligent search mechanism – Searching is a powerful feature of Profuz LAPIS that benefits media companies for fast and dynamic results.

 The broadcasting world is traditionally conservative.
 My opinion is that in recent years the quality of mainstream channels dropped significantly.
 Many companies are effectively trying to replace human knowledge with technologies that are not quite ready yet just to lower costs.
 Therefore, either the technology in the years to come will improve and move closer to high-quality established standards, or alternatively, consumers will lower their expectations.